flojoy-ai/docs/docs/Instruments/Multimeters/Lakeshore-425/Lakeshore-425.md

 </ul>
 </details>

-## Connect to the LKS 425 Gaussmeterctrl in Python
+## Connect to the Lakeshore 425 in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)